HermesBoots/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 Displaying the entire contents of a file at a fixed path using `cat`.

 ## What about 2?
-Displaying the entire contents of two files at once using `cat`.
+WDisplaying the entire contents of two files at once using `cat`.

 ## Last Lines of a File
 Displaying only the last 10 lines of a file at a fixed path using `tail`.